We often feel less than our best when our periods roll around.

 How do you prevent weight gain during your period?

-It’s hard to prevent period weight gain completely, and since it’s a natural part of our cycle, it’s probably best to relax and trust that it’ll eventually settle.
+It’s hard to prevent pre-period weight gain completely, and since it’s a natural part of our cycle, it’s probably best to understand that is it sadly beyond our control and trust that it’ll eventually settle.

 But there are a few things we can do to make ourselves feel better.

 While there’s absolutely no shame in indulging in our body’s cravings around our period, eating too much fatty food can cause us to retain water and make us feel more sluggish overall.

 Instead, opt for food that is both nice and nourishing.

 Citrus fruits are packed with fiber and vitamin C, which helps reduce bloating.

 Supplements containing vitamin B or magnesium can help, too.

 Working up a light sweat (nothing too strenuous) is also a good idea.

 Not only will exercise likely help to shift water weight and boost our mood, but it also tends to help with period cramps.